awgibson/Treehouse-Tech-Degree-Project-12/README.md

 You must have an API key obtained from [OMDb API](http://www.omdbapi.com), [Spotify](http://www.spotify.com), [GIPHY](http://www.giphy.com), and a jwtSecret you of your own choosing.
 Create a default.json file and place it a folder named config at the root of the server.
 Example below.

+If you want to use Redux tools, you will have to add window.__REDUX_DEVTOOLS_EXTENSION__ && window.__REDUX_DEVTOOLS_EXTENSION__() back to the store.js configuration.
+Removed this for github so it does not cause app to fail to display in other browsers

 ```
 {